 “The Asphalt Trobadours” featuring the Burger Project Band

-In the new Experiential Education Program of Attiki Odos, the music and dance show "The Asphalt Troubadours", the band makes the children travel through enjoyable dialogues and songs with lyrics touching on many important issues that promote Traffic Education.
+In the new Experiential Education Program of Attiki Odos, the musical theatre show “The Asphalt Troubadours”, the band makes the children travel through enjoyable dialogues and songs with lyrics touching on many important issues that promote Traffic Education.

 3. Traffic Education through Plays

-The one and only "Attikoulis" returns on new adventures; the 6th script renewal is a fact.
-For 15 years now, over 62,000 children have had the opportunity to enjoy a two-hour theatrical play full of Traffic Education Lessons.
+The one and only “Attikoulis” returns on new adventures; the 6th script renewal is a fact.
+For 15 years now, approximately 63,000 children have had the opportunity to enjoy a two-hour theatrical play full of Traffic Education Lessons.

-In the new script "Attikoulis and the kingdom of Clumsiness", the protagonist introduces us to his friend Kallidromos, who is an "employee of Attiki Odos, a large and bright road that all cars pass safely! ".
-And as our protagonist mentions "This is where I get my name.
-Everyone there is my friend and that is why they gave me this name…"Attikoulis"!".
-In their fascinating course, Attikoulis and Xotikios Kalomagos meet lovable heroes, and each time, they add the necessary "supplies" in their luggage to help them reach their destination: first the word "respect", which they should never forget, while a little further, "patience", then "protection", and of course, "knowledge".
-This is a successful educational show that has been created exclusively for Attiki Odos and is addressed to children of preschool and school age (4 - 10 years old).
+In the new script “Attikoulis in the kingdom of Clumsiness”, the protagonist introduces us to his friend Kallidromos, who is an “employee of Attiki Odos, a large and bright road that all cars pass safely! “.
+And as our protagonist mentions “This is where I get my name.
+Everyone there is my friend and that is why they gave me this name…”Attikoulis”!”.
+In their fascinating course, Attikoulis and Xotikios Kalomagos meet lovable heroes, and each time, they add the necessary “supplies” in their luggage to help them reach their destination: first the word “respect”, which they should never forget, while a little further, “patience”, then “protection”, and of course, “knowledge”.
+This is a successful educational show that has been created exclusively for Attiki Odos and is addressed to children of preschool and school age.

 Screenplay: Irini F. Koutsaftis